Glenn Miller: Success from 1938 to 1942

-Discouraged, Miller returned to New York.
+Discouraged, Miller returned to New York City.
 He realized that he needed to develop a unique sound and decided to make the clarinet play a melodic line with a tenor saxophone holding the same note, while three other saxophones harmonized within a single octave.
 George T. Simon discovered a saxophonist named Wilbur Schwartz.
-Miller hired Schwartz but had him play lead clarinet instead of the saxophone.
+Miller hired Schwartz, but had him play lead clarinet instead of the saxophone.
 According to Simon, "Willie's tone and way of playing provided a fullness and richness so distinctive that none of the later Miller imitators could ever accurately reproduce the Miller sound."
-With this new sound combination, Miller found a way to differentiate his band's style from that of many bands that existed in the late 1930s.
+With this new sound combination, Miller found a way to differentiate his band's style from those of many bands that existed in the late 1930s.

 Miller talked about his style in the May 1939 issue of Metronome magazine.
 "You'll notice today some bands use the same trick on every introduction; others repeat the same musical phrase as a modulation into a vocal ...
 We're fortunate in that our style doesn't limit us to stereotyped intros, modulations, first choruses, endings, or even trick rhythms.
 The fifth sax, playing the clarinet most of the time, lets you know whose band you're listening to.
 And that's about all there is to it."